 They will carry out activities to develop specific competencies and skills in each thematic area.
-Exercises and activities to acquire and develop the skills and abilities that a specialist needs to develop in the context of the globalization that we are experiencing.
+Exercises and activities to acquire and develop the skills and abilities that a specialist needs to develop in the context of the globalization we live in.